Brexit VAT changes: a practical step by step guide

 • Seller charges VAT at the appropriate rate for the EU country, and accounts for this on the VAT return for that country

-Businesses will still need to retain evidence that the goods left the UK, in order to support the zero rating.
+Businesses will still need to retain evidence that the goods left the UK to support the zero rating.
 Please note that sales between GB and NI will remain subject to UK VAT.

 Consignments with a value under £135